paritytech/devops-guide/src/kubernetes/testnetmanager.md

 It's possible to view the API calls and execute them via the GUI.
 The main functions are:

 - Viewing nodes, validators, collators and parachains
-- Registering / de-registering validators and collators
+- Registering / deregistering validators and collators
 - Onboarding / off-boarding parachains
 - Rotating session keys